Anshul-Gupta24/DL_Framework/README.md

 # DLC Mini-Project 2

 We build a mini-deep learning framework to train simple feedforward networks.
-Our framework supports the following modules:
+The framework is built using the standard tensor operations in PyTorch.
+It supports the following modules:
 - Linear
 - ReLU
 - Tanh